THIS IS OUR HISTORY

 When we had first moved out of the garage into an industrial building I had to appear before the local zoning board to convince them my business wouldn't be detrimental to the neighborhood.
 They asked questions like "Is the aluminum likely to explode?", answer "No, that doesn't normally happen."
 Then they asked what equipment we'd have.
 They didn't know what a CNC machining center was and midway through the explanation I decided to simplify it and told them it was basically like a big drill press (yes, really big and a bit more expensive, kind of like how an aircraft carrier is a little bit larger version of a rowboat).

 Things were going smoothly when a nice, little old lady in the audience spoke up and said the neighborhood would not, under any circumstances, accept a business of questionable nature, considering our provocative name.
-I quickly replied "Ma'am, I believe you have "exotic" confused with "erotic".
+I quickly replied, "Ma'am, I believe you have "exotic" confused with "erotic".
 "Exotic simply means strikingly different or unusual.
 It has no sexual connotation at all and frankly I'm a little shocked that you would think so."
-She turned beet red, the commisioners broke up in laughter and one of them said "Mable, I think your concern says more about you than about this business.
+She turned beet red, the commissioners broke up in laughter and one of them said "Mable, I think your concern says more about you than about this business.
 I vote we approve the application."

 I had always been interested in Solo Climbing and had experimented with magic knots and such.
 The impetus to develop something better came because my friends' significant others often considered me a bad influence and would ground them from me.
 So I started to think a lot about a solo device.